 Once you have implemented the cutoff strategy, try re-running the tests in Lab3NQueensHjPerformanceTest on your laptop to see if the results have improved from your initial, maximally parallel solution.
-You should also try submitting your solution to the autograder, which will run these performance tests on one of Rice's compute clusters.
-This particular cluster has 16 cores, so you should expect to see much larger speedups running there.

 3 Demonstrating and submitting in your lab work

 For this lab, you will need to demonstrate and submit your work, as follows.